Asabeneh/30-Days-Of-Python/readme.md

  ```

  ## Data Types
  Different data types in python.
 There are different data type in python programming.
-To identify the data tpe we use the type method.
+To identify the data type we use the type method.
 In this section, we will see data types in detail.

  *Example: *
  ```py